 Formidable Property Rights Attorneys Serving New Jersey

 Clients with millions of dollars at stake in New Jersey condemnation cases have turned to our eminent domain attorneys and seen their trust in us well-rewarded.
-Managing partner William J. Ward, and attorneys James M. Turteltaub and Scott A. Heiart have decades of combined experience in this complex area.
+Managing partner Scott A. Heiart and Michael J. Ash have decades of combined experience in this complex area.

 A Record Of Six-Figure And Seven-Figure Victories For Our Clients

 Many of our law firm’s most prominent suits and deals have come about through negotiations, mediation, litigation and appeals on behalf of property owners impacted by eminent domain.
 Spanning the full spectrum of land valuation concerns and disputes, our practice covers: